paulrobertlloyd/paulrobertlloyd/MANUAL.md

 I love collaborating around a design problem, but will need time on my own to reflect, too.

 I tend to be a structured, visual thinker and like to work in collaborative documents and whiteboards.

 I feel better able to contribute when people involved in a meeting are sharing the same space, be that a remote call or meeting room.

 I learn by doing.
 This means I will sometimes rush into designing a solution.
 Since I’m no longer working in the abstract, this helps me understand a problem and pull it apart.

-## Proving feedback
+## Providing feedback

 I appreciate openness and honesty.
 I’d rather have difficult conversations than leave things unsaid or engage in inauthentic communication.